View Lance Waege's Obituary on HTRNews.com and share memories

 Lance D. Waege

-Tomah - Lance D. Waege, 49, of Tomah, was called home to heaven Wednesday, November 27, 2019 at the University of Madison Hospital.
+Tomah - Lance D. Waege, 49, of Tomah, was called home to heaven surrounded by family on Wednesday, November 27, 2019 at University Hospital in Madison.

 Relatives and friends are invited to call on Monday from 10:00 A.M. until the time of the service.
-The family The Sonnenburg Family Funeral Home is assisting the family with the arrangements.
+In lieu of flowers, the Waege family would like to designate all memorials to help more children learn about their Lord, and Savior.
+The Sonnenburg Family Funeral Home is assisting the family with the arrangements.
 Online condolences may be sent to www.sonnenburgfamilyfh.com

 Published in Manitowoc Herald Times Reporter from Nov.
 29 to Dec.
 1, 2019